chrlutz/apt-repos/docs/Configuration.md

 ### TrustedGPG (optional)

-With this key it is possible to specify the path to a file containing the public key for which the Release-File of the suite needs to be signed.
+With this key it is possible to specify the path to a file containing the public key with which the Release-File of the suite is signed.
 This is used to validate the suite and to ensure the suite is not manipulated by a third party.
 The value needs to be the path to a file on the local machine - either as an absolute path or as a path relative to the folder that contains the *.suites-file.
-If this key is not specified, the validation is skipped.
+Even if the Key is marked as "optional" here, it is strongly recommened to provide this value.
+If this key is not specified, the default settings from the local system will be used and there is no guarantee that these will work for others and different systems (e.g. ubuntu vs. debian) as well.
+It would be very probably to get validation errors during the scan.

 ## Syntax and supported Tags of *.repos-files